Nels2/CW-Automation/README.md

 - Next type out: ```sudo chmod +x start.sh```
 - And to run it type out: ```./start.sh``` with either 1-4, T, or TB as an arguement So for example run it as ```./start.sh 1``` would run OP1(Reboot ticket type) would run.
-- Alternatively, type out ```./start.sh TB``` for an alternate method that auto completes tickets for you *unless* the machine is offline, you will have to input y/n if you want the script to complete the ticket for it anyway(*Not recommended to complete anyway*).
+- Alternatively, type out ```./start.sh TB``` for an alternate method that auto completes tickets for you **unless** the machine is offline, you will have to input y/n if you want the script to complete the ticket for it anyway(*Not recommended to complete an offline agent ticket*).
 If you want just a return of the tickets on the service board, type out: ```./start.sh T``` and you can decide from there which OP to run ```./script.sh (1-4)```.
 - type ```./start.sh H``` to see more information.
-The script will begin to run.
-Make sure to pay attention to the terminal as well.
+The script will begin to run. **Make sure to pay attention to the terminal as well.**